-Like its other Atlantic counterparts, this 8 km-long stretch is windy, rocky, and expansive.
-What sets Legzira apart, however, are its two mammoth stone arches.
-Naturally formed after years of erosion, these sedimentary giants jut out into the perpetually crashing waves and are accessible during low-tide.
+Like its other Atlantic counterparts, the 8 km-long stretch of Legzira Beach is windy, rocky, and expansive.
+What set Legzira apart, however, were its two mammoth stone arches.
+Naturally formed after years of erosion, these sedimentary giants jutted out into the perpetually crashing waves and are accessible during low-tide.

 Being a haven for European para-gliders and surfers, the bongo drums and wetsuits manifest themselves a little ad nauseam, but through the Atlantic mists scraps of Moroccan life, like donkeys and fisherman, can still be found.

 20 km south of Mirleft, 800 m after you turn at a sign on the road.
 Legzira Beach is a must visit for surfers seeking a crowd-free lineup.
 There are direct shuttle buses to Legzira Beach from the main Moroccan surfing area of Taghazout/Tamraght Get the public bus to going from Tiznit to Sidi Ifni and ask to get out at the Legzira beach turn off, from here it is a one kilometer walk to the beach.
 If you are coming from Taghazout then you can take a direct shuttle.